 Training for children’s librarians through our Children’s Corners programme

 Our Children’s Corners programme aims to create vibrant spaces for children in African public libraries where children can discover books and begin to read.
-In each Children’s Corner we provide 2,500 brand new, carefully-selected books in English and a grant to purchase locally-published titles as well as a small grant for the refurbishment of the library space to make it appealing to young children.

-- Creating a vibrant library space
+- Creating a library space that is welcoming to children

 Training for librarians and teachers through the Inspiring Readers programme